 I first climbed this back in 2006, as the last climb the Seattle Randonneur’s “Mountain Populaire”, a 100 kilometer ride that started on Zoo hill and finished on the first half of this climb up Squak.
 At the time, that was hardest ride that I had ever done.
 Little did I know that a few years later I would be putting together a ride that was worse.

 After going through Issaquah on Sunset, we continue straight as the road turns into Mountain Park Blvd.
 The first section is a series of rollers, but not in the usual “up and down” sense of rollers; these are of the “up and upper” variety.
 Just as the road flattens out, we turn left on Mountainside Drive to continue the climb.
 Don’t worry if it looks flat; it will kick up steeply after a short bit.
-After a bit, we leave the houses behind and hit the upper section, a switchbacky road of crappy pavement.
+After a bit, we leave the houses behind and hit the upper section, a switchbacky road.
 Eventually, we hit a stop sign at the entrance to the Forest Rim Development.
 Turn right or left, and you will top out a full 1000’ from the start.

 It is your choice.
 Just as doing this stupid ride was your choice.